OmkarBorikar/OmkarBorikar/README.md

 ### Hi there, I'm Omkae Borikar👋

-## I'm a Developer who is pationate about working with data !!
+## I'm a Developer who is passionate about working with data !!

 - 🔭 I’m currently working on real life data science based personal projects.